 - According to some theories, the Aztecs got their red skin tone from the arsenic in their systems obtained by taking it over time to build up immunity.

-- In her autobiography, Venezuelan musician and metaphysican Conny Méndez claimed that, when she was young, one of her uncles decided to make the family immune to cyanide, and convinced them of sparkling tiny quantities of the substance in the food and increasing the doses little by little.
+- In her autobiography, Venezuelan musician and metaphysican Conny Méndez claimed that, when she was young, one of her uncles decided to make the family immune to cyanide, and convinced them of sprinkling tiny quantities of the substance on their food and increasing the doses little by little.
 The thing ended some years later when an apothecary, alarmed with the huge quantities of cyanide bought by the family, sicced the police on them; by then the kids of the family were ingesting without ill effects enough cyanide to kill a normal adult.

 - A famous urban myth is Rasputin The Mad Monk - he supposedly had been taking minute doses of cyanide over a long period, and when his meal was poisoned, he ate it and walked away.
-It's probably an urban myth, mainly because you can't build a resistance to cyanide, it's likely that it's not true; it's believed to be more likely that the poison had been counteracted by something else he ate during that meal.
+Given that it should be impossible to build a resistance to cyanide, it's likely that it's not true; it's believed to be more likely that the poison had been counteracted by something else he ate during that meal.

 - The Rough-Skinned Newt has enough tetrodotoxin to kill a room full of adult humans, as a result of a ridiculous evolutionary arms race with Gardner snakes.
 The evidence suggests that each newt eaten adds more to the snake's overall resistance.